Delta Shuttle: Competition

-Delta Shuttle's East Coast operation is a direct competitor to American Airlines Shuttle.
-While additional carriers compete on the same routes as Delta Shuttle, none match the enhanced shuttle-specific services and amenities that Delta and American provide.
+Delta Shuttle's East Coast operation was a direct competitor to American Airlines Shuttle which was discontinued in 2021.
+While additional carriers compete on the same routes as Delta Shuttle, none match the enhanced shuttle-specific services and amenities that Delta provides.

 In the Northeast Corridor, former air shuttle passengers have increasingly abandoned air travel for Amtrak's high speed Acela Express train service, especially in the wake of post-9/11 security screenings and airline service reductions.
 In response, both Delta and American have resorted to flying smaller regional aircraft on their shuttle routes, though hourly frequencies remain.